failasuf123/saturasaid/README.md

 follow all of instruction from this site!

 ### 2. Shadcn UI setup
+1. npm install shadcn-ui
-1. npx shadcn-ui@latest init
+2. npx shadcn-ui@latest init
 - choose menu : New York, Slate
-2. npx shadcn-ui@latest add
+3. npx shadcn-ui@latest add
 - then press "A" and than "Enter"

 ### 3. Shadcn UI Theme